JameTran/Flappy/README.md

-# 3XA3 Project
+# Project Name

-Group project for SFWRENG 3XA3
+Team Name: ?

+Team Members: ?, ?, ?

+This project is a reimplementation of ...

+The folders and files for this project are as follows:

+Doc - Documentation for the project
+Code - Implementation